On Distinct Angles in the Plane: Introduction

 How many distinct angles, formed by triples of points does a set of $N$ non-collinear points in $\mathbb R^2$ define?
 Two obvious examples, giving, up to a constant multiplier, some $N$ distinct angles are as follows.
 One can take a right $N$-gon together with its centre.
 Or one can take two points, symmetric relative to a line, supporting the rest of the points, so that the angles with the base on the line and vertex at one of the former two points are in an arithmetic progression.
 See Figure \ref{f:examples}.

 We will use the standard notation $O$ and $\Omega$ for upper and lower bounds up to absolute constants, along with the symbols $\ll,\gg$, respectively.
 The symbol $\Theta$ means both $O$ and $\Omega$.
-We will also use the symbol $\gtrsim$ to indicate that the inequality is worse than $\gg$ by a power of $\log N$.
+If an estimate using these symbols contains a parameter $\epsilon$, the implicit constant will also depend on $\epsilon$.

 One can modify these examples by taking generalised progressions to vary the number of distinct angles between $\Theta(N)$ and $\Theta(N^2)$.